arg7/vcda/README.md

 Note:

-LOAD fetches data from memory, where R[N.SRC] is a base pointer and R[N.RS] is index and saves it to R[N.DST], if ST_RDST is 0, otherwise to memory pointed by R[N.DST]
+LOAD fetches data from memory, where R[N.SRC] is a base pointer and R[N.RS] is index and saves it to R[N.DST];
+if VR_CTRL.VL > 0, iterate over VR_CTRL.VL adding VR_CTRL.ST_RDST to R[N.SRC] and N.DST++, loading multiple values to registers.

 SAVE same as LOAD by in reverse direction.

-Size of data is determinied by FMT instruction, in case of NIBBLE, NS instruction can specify which nibble in R[N.DST] will be affected.
+Size of data is determined by FMT instruction, in case of NIBBLE, NS instruction can specify which nibble in R[N.DST] will be affected.

 ## Input/Output Map
 | Value | Operation | Description |